Donald Trump leaves hospital after COVID-19 treatment | DW | 05.10.2020

 US President Donald Trump had been in the hospital since Friday after being diagnosed with COVID-19.
 Although he's heading back to the White House, his doctors cautioned that Trump was "not entirely out of the woods."

-US President Donald Trump was released from Walter Reed Medical Center Monday evening following three days of treatment for COVID-19.
+US President Donald Trump was released from Walter Reed Medical Center on Monday evening following four days of emergency treatment for COVID-19.

+A mask-wearing Trump emerged from the front doors of the hospital, flashing a thumbs-up at reporters as he boarded Marine One for a short helicopter ride back to the White House — which he left on Friday after testing positive for COVID-19 and falling ill.

-After arriving at the White House, Trump removed his mask for a photo-op with photographers and saluted.
+Upon arrival at the White House, Trump quickly removed his mask for a photo-op with photographers and saluted.
 The president continued to leave it off as staffers approached to greet him.

+In a video statement recorded on the White House balcony, a mask-less Trump downplayed the effects of the virus, telling Americans to "get out there."

+"Don't let it [coronavirus] dominate.
+Don't let it take over your lives," he said.

-Trump plans on continuing his treatment for the illness at the White House and is still likely contagious.
+Trump, who is still infected with the virus and likely contagious, plans on continuing his treatment for the illness at the White House.

 Trump wore his mask while leaving Walter Reed Medical Center, but removed it upon return to the White House